 For the long-term, you may be better suited for a repayment mortgage.
 Doing so won’t maximise your potential monthly profit, as you’ll be paying back capital as well.
 That being said, you won’t have a lump sum to pay off at the end like an interest-only mortgage, and once your term has ended, you’ll completely own your property outright.
 This will mean no monthly payments on your part, whilst still making rental income.

-Depending on the amount of equity sitting in your property and your affordability, you will be able to release your equity as a means of funding the deposit for any of these additional property purchases.
+Depending on the amount of equity sitting in your property and your affordability, you will be able to remortgage to release equity as a means of funding the deposit for any of these additional property purchases.
 In the case of a buy to let, the lender will stress-test the projected rental income against the mortgage.
 Oftentimes, the income you generate from having a tenant will cover the mortgage costs.

 In addition to the above points discussed, a mortgage lender may also be willing to allow you to release equity to fund the deposit for a commercial property that you will use for a business.
 Criteria for this varies dependent on lender, however.